bnaucler/danteweather/README.md

 The BoltDB team
 Google

-# Where is the service running?
+# Where can I access the service?
-The application is in an early alpha state; unstable and not really useful.
+The application is in an early beta state; unstable and not really useful.
 Hence there are only temporary instances set up for specific tests.
 This will change once the database has been populated.

 ## License
 MIT (do whatever you want)